savvysiddharth/pause-command/README.md

 Command:
 ```
-pause "Please do something and press enter.."
+pause "Pausing the execution, do something.."
 ```

 Output:
 ```
-Please do something and press enter..
+Pausing the execution, do something..
 ```

 This will pause the execution, displays the given message and waits till user presses Enter key.